skip to main content

 the door is wide.

-• Active polyamorists and ENM practitionerswhatever shape your relationships take
+• active polyamorists and ENM practitioners, whatever shape your relationships take

-• Solo poly folksnested, unnested, every variation in between
+• solo poly folks, nested, unnested, every variation in between

-If you see yourself in this list, you're already welcome.
+if you see yourself in this list, you're already welcome.

 what we're not

-• Not a debate forum.
-If you came to argue that polyamory is wrong, this isn't that.
+• not a debate forum. if you came to argue that polyamory is wrong, this isn't that.

-• Not algorithmic.
-You see what the people you've chosen are sharing.
+• not algorithmic. you see what the people you've chosen are sharing.

 how we hold this space